metashell/metashell/README.md

 This example defines the formatter only when the header file is used inside Metashell.
 This is useful for debugging and has no impact on the regular users of the header.

+Note that it is a formatter for a _container_, which contains elements.
+Those elements might also need formatting, therefore it formats the elements as well by calling `format` recursively on each element (see `format<Head>::type`).

 The version of the shell is also available for the headers.
 Metashell defines the `__METASHELL_MAJOR`, `__METASHELL_MINOR` and `__METASHELL_PATCH` macros.